Bashlenix/file-organizer/index.md

 1. Scans a given directory for files.

-2. Reads categorization rules from an external <span style="color:red">extensions.json</span> configuration file for maximum flexibility.
+2. Reads categorization rules from an external <a  href= "https://github.com/Bashlenix/file-organizer/raw/master/code/extensions.json" download="extensions.json" style="color:red">extensions.json</a> configuration file for maximum flexibility. <strong>The extensions.json file must be located in the same folder as the executable file.</strong>

 3. Categorizes files based on their extensions into predefined categories: